 The Kataokas were strawberry farmers from Centerville—a region that, today, is part of Fremont.
 Mom Yumi and her six children—three girls, three boys—had grown even closer since the death of her husband, Masajiro, just two years earlier.
 But their indefinite incarceration would test the family like never before.

 Yumi’s fifth child, Tsuyako, was 23 at the time of their imprisonment and already a hard worker—she worked on the family farm, a local apricot farm, and in a doctor’s office.
 Tsuyako had earned the nickname “Sox” as a child—the result of her peers pronouncing her name incorrectly.
 For her, the family’s arrival at the Tanforan racetrack in San Bruno, where they would be forced to sleep in filthy horse stables, was the most humiliating moment of her life.
 Sox shared one stable with her mother and brothers; while her sisters and their families moved into a neighboring one.
 Before their imprisonment had even begun, the family had been forced to euthanize their dog and sell off their most prized possessions—including Sox’s beloved piano.

-After a few months, the family was moved to Topaz, Utah, to what was politely referred to as a "relocation center."
-In reality, it was a glorified concentration camp.
-It was here that Kitashima found her feet as a force to be reckoned with.
-She acted as a messenger between residents and the camp’s government officials, and, for the three years she spent there, she fought for better conditions for her fellow residents.
+After four months in Tanforan, the Kataokas were moved to Block 16 of a “relocation center” in Topaz, Utah.
+Conditions were dire in Topaz too, but it was there that Sox found her feet and first became a real force to be reckoned with.
+She became an assistant block manager and acted as a messenger between residents and the camp’s government officials.
+And, for the three years she spent there, she fought for better conditions for her fellow residents.